theobytes/smartblog/content/blog/django-and-react.md

 title: Django and React Gatsby using GraphQL API to create a blog
 description: >-
   Django and react gatsby js can be used to create full-stack web application.
-  Let's create a blog website project and configure our django to run with react js as the frontend layer.
+  Let's create a blog website project and our Django to run with React js as the frontend layer.
 We'll be using GraphQL as our API query language.
 ---
 Learn how to structure your django and react js project.
 If you have problems integrating [django](https://clouditate.com/django-postgresql-and-docker-setup-linux/) and react gatsby js then you've come to the right place.
 This simple yet comprehensive tutorial with teach you to build web apps with django and react js from scratch.